jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

-There is a slight problem here with the color boundaries changing over time.
-This happens because my dummy triangle in the North Sea is no longer the max, due to summing multiple neighbourhoods into a single hex bin.
-This is where my workaround to normalize across the entire time series breaks down.
+The normalization trick isn't perfect in this setting: as you can see in the legend in the video, the color boundaries change over time.
+At some point in the timeline, my dummy triangle in the North Sea is no longer the maximum.
+A hexbin is a sum over multiple neighbourhoods and may be larger than the max of a single neighbourhood.

 A fix isn't trivial, because the binning changes slightly as the map is moved around during playback.
+In other words: the binning doesn't seem to be deterministic: it is influenced by the view settings.
-This is not great from a from a Data Science purism perspective, but it doesn't seem to have much impact here.
+This is not great from a from a Data Science purism perspective, but it doesn't seem to have much impact on this particular visualization.

 # Conclusion

 Kepler.gl looks fantastic and can be a great tool for exploring geographic time series interactively.
 It is especially well suited for datasets of unaggregated events at random intervals.
 Special care must be taken when using pre-aggregated data on a fixed interval.

 The most important things on my wishlist are:
 - Ability to aggregate data (mean/sum) if it's on the exact same coordinate (at the very least for Points and Polygons).
 - Better support for fixed interval time series (e.g. daily).
 Getting the graph in the bottom to show something useful would be nice, but most importantly: having the ability to  move the selected time range around when it is relatively small would be very useful.
-- Built-in support for normalizing across the timeline.
 - A way to ship geo data separately and join it inside Kepler, in order to support large Polygon-based time series where the Polygons themselves remain static over time.
-- Consistent binning for the hexbin.
+- Built-in support for normalizing across the timeline for the Hexbin (or at least make the binning deterministic such that I can empirically determine the max myself for the      dummy region).

 I'll try to reach out to the team to see where they stand on this.
-For now, I'm happy to start using it in my projects!
+For now, I'm happy to start using it in my projects.
 Thanks for reading!

 [Click here for the code](https://github.com/jvanlier/blog-notebooks/tree/master/evaluation-keplergl-covid-19-data).